St Croix US Virgin Islands Travel Guide

 The leaving lounge at STX offers quick-service eateries and duty-free shops for last-minute souvenirs, local rum, or other items.
 Shops adhere to U.S. Duty-free allowances.

 St. Croix has a public bus system operated by the The Virgin islands archipelago Transit (VITRAN).
-It serves as a public transport method for residents and visitors, connecting main towns and some other areas.
+It functions as a public transport method for residents and visitors, connecting main towns and some other areas.

 Renting a car is the most recommended method for independent exploration of St. Croix.
 It offers freedom to visit secluded beaches and hidden gems.